 - The death of a family member (human, feline, canine).

 Cats are creatures of habit; they don’t adapt well to change and can quickly become stressed.
 It may be long or short term (a trip to the vet).
 Long term stress takes its toll on the immune system.
 When we are stressed, levels of blood cortisol increase, this is good for short term stress, generating energy and assisting in our fight or flight mode.
-However, long-term exposure to cortisol has a negative effect on the body; it suppresses the immune system, making us (and our stressed-out cats) susceptible to disease and illness.
+However, long-term exposure to cortisol can harm the body; it suppresses the immune system, making us (and our stressed-out cats) susceptible to disease and illness.